GeorgeVassilakis/SMPy/paper/paper.md

 # Summary

 Understanding the universe's large-scale distribution of dark matter is a central objective in the era of precision cosmology.
-A key tool for the study of dark matter is weak gravitational lensing; a phenomenon where light from distant galaxies is sheared as it passes though the gravitational field of a massive object, like a galaxy cluster.
+A key technique for the study of dark matter is weak gravitational lensing; a phenomenon where light from distant galaxies is sheared as it passes through the gravitational field of a massive object, like a galaxy cluster.
 This shear, which manifests as a slight (weak) distortion of shapes over thousands of galaxies, allows astrophysicists to infer the distribution of total matter, including both luminous and dark matter.

 Obtaining a mass distribution from a catalog of galaxy shears requires an intermediate step.
 A common tool for this step is the mapping of convergence ($\kappa$), which quantifies how much a gravitational lens converges the light from distant galaxies, resulting in a magnification of their shapes.
-This value is directly proportional to the projected mass density, enabling easy visualization of the overall distribution.
+This value is directly proportional to the projected mass density, enabling easy visualization of the overall mass distribution.
 For a comprehensive review of weak gravitational lensing, please refer to [@Umetsu2020].

-The **Shear Mapping in Python (SMPy)** package provides a standardized, well-documented, and open-source solution for creating convergence maps from weak lensing galaxy shear measurements. `SMPy` was initially developed to support the Superpressure Balloon-borne Imaging Telescope (SuperBIT), a stratospheric, near-UV to near-IR observing platform which completed its 45-night observing run in spring 2023 with over 30 galaxy cluster observations [@Gill2024]. `SMPy` has since evolved into a general-purpose tool suitable for analyzing the weak lensing data from any source of galaxies.
+The **Shear Mapping in Python (SMPy)** package provides a standardized, well-documented, and open-source solution for creating convergence maps from weak lensing galaxy shear measurements. `SMPy` was initially developed to support the Superpressure Balloon-borne Imaging Telescope (SuperBIT), a stratospheric, near-UV to near-IR observing platform which completed its 45-night observing run in spring 2023 with over 30 galaxy cluster observations [@Gill2024], [@Sirks2023]. `SMPy` has since evolved into a general-purpose tool suitable for analyzing the weak lensing data from any source of galaxies.

 # Statement of Need

-Mass maps are a critical deliverable of many cosmological analyses [ACTDR62024], [@DESY32021], [@HSC2017].
-While some tools exist for mass mapping, such as `lenspack` and `jax-lensing` [@Remy2022], they are either not well documented and and lack algorithmic rigor, or they are highly specialized for specific use cases, such as Neural Score Matching to create Deep Learning-based maps.
-This leaves a significant gap in the field for a user-friendly, well-documented tool that can handle both astrometric and pixel-space convergence mapping while maintaining mathematical rigor.

-`SMPy` fills this void by providing a robust, well-documented, and open-source tool to construct publication-quality mass maps from galaxy shear data.
-It is, to our knowledge, the first convergence mapping software that combines accessibility with the flexibility to compute convergence in either astrometric or pixel space.
+While mass maps are a critical deliverable of many cosmological analyses [@ACTDR62024] [@DESY32021] [@HSC2017], scientists are often left to make these maps from scratch.
+Existing tools do exist for mass mapping, such as `lenspack` and `jax-lensing` [@Remy2022].
+However, they are either not well-documented and lack algorithmic rigor, or they are highly specialized and inaccessible for general use cases. `SMPy` addresses an outstanding need for the lensing community: a robust, well-documented, and open-source tool to construct publication-quality mass maps from galaxy shear data.
+It is, to our knowledge, the first convergence mapping software to prioritize both accessibility and advanced features. `SMPy` provides a unified, user-friendly platform that supports multiple coordinate systems and creates a foundation for open-source contribution of new mapping methods.

 `SMPy` was built with the following design principles in mind: